-Please note that while this project connects science fiction with science communication about real scientific results, be aware that the short stories are purely fictional and sometimes only vaguely related to the scientific results, for example in terms of the topic or underlying phenomenon.
-The stories therefore do not attempt to mirror the scientific research or describe its results.
-If you are interested in the science behind it, please always have a look at the original publication.
-If I missed a content warning, you can’t access a certain publication or anything is unclear, please write to Helena Hartmann at firstname.lastname@example.org.
+Disclaimer: Please be aware that while this project connects science fiction with science communication about real scientific results, the short stories are purely fictional and sometimes only vaguely related to the scientific results, for example in terms of the theme or underlying phenomenon.
+The stories therefore do not attempt to mirror the scientific research or precisely describe its results, they are rather a gateway to make you interested to know more about the science behind it.
+Please always have a look at the original publication if you want to know more about the respective studies.
+If I missed a content warning, you can’t access a certain publication or anything is unclear, please write to Helena Hartmann at email@example.com.

 Are you interested in sending me a story idea or paper you’d like me to write a story around?
 Submit your ideas here.